Antologia della vita e della morte: Singles

 The album's first single, "Tu no", was released on 7 February 2024, coinciding with the singer-songwriter's participation in the 74th Sanremo Music Festival.

 "Galassie" was released as the album's second single on 17 May 2024.

 The third single from the album, "Lentamente", was released on 12 February 2025, coinciding with the singer-songwriter's participation in the 75th Sanremo Music Festival.

 On 29 August 2025, "Ex", featuring Elodie, was released as the album's fourth single.

-On 7 November 2025, the second track "Senz'anima" entered radio rotation as the fifth single from the album.
+On 7 November 2025 the second track "Senz'anima" entered radio rotation as the fifth single from the album.

+On 16 January 2026 the fifth track "Tutto tranne questo" entered radio rotation as the sixth single from the album.

+On 15 May 2026 "Cabana" was released as the first single from the digital reissue of the album.

 Tour

 To promote the album, the singer-songwriter embarked on a five-date in-store tour from 17 to 23 October 2025, from Milan to Turin.
 This will be followed by a 11 June 2026, date when the artist will perform for the first time at the Giuseppe Meazza Stadium in Milan.